Optimal Repair of $(k+2, k, 2)$ MDS Array Codes: Conclusion

 \section{Conclusion}

-We investigate lower bounds on the repair bandwidth and repair I/O for single-node failures in MDS array codes that have fixed sub-packetization.
-Using a linear-algebraic framework, we prove these bounds for codes with redundancy \(n-k=2\) and sub-packetization \(\ell=2\).
-We further present two explicit code constructions that meet the bounds, thereby establishing their tightness.
+We investigate lower bounds on the repair bandwidth and repair I/O for single-node failures in MDS array codes with $r=2$ and $\ell=2$.
+Under these parameters, we map repair schemes to point sets on the projective line \(\mathbb{P}^1\).
+Leveraging the sharply 3-transitive action of \(\text{PGL}_2(\Fq)\), we derive a lower bound on the repair bandwidth and provide explicit MDS array code constructions that meet this bound.
+Using a similar approach, we also establish a lower bound for repair I/O and provide an optimal construction.

 An interesting future research direction is to establish tight lower bounds for the repair bandwidth and repair I/O of the MDS array codes with general parameters $(n,k,\ell)$.
 Deriving such bounds for specific small sub-packetization levels (e.g., $\ell = 2, 4, 8$) is also valuable, as these values align with practical implementations in distributed storage systems.